wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/3-exercise-retrieve-and-control-information-returned-from-microsoft-graph.md

-In this exercise, you will create a new Azure AD web application registration using the Azure Active Directory admin center, a .NET Core console application and query Microsoft Graph.
+In this exercise, you will create a new Azure AD web application registration using the Azure Active Directory admin center, a .NET Core console application, and query Microsoft Graph.

 ## Create an Azure AD application

 Open a browser and navigate to the [Azure Active Directory admin center (https://aad.portal.azure.com)](https://aad.portal.azure.com).
-Sign in using a **Work or School Account**.
+Sign in using a **Work or School Account** that has global administrator rights to the tenancy.

 Select **Azure Active Directory** in the left-hand navigation.

   ![Screenshot of the App registrations](../media/aad-portal-home.png)

-Copy of the Azure AD instance domain listed on the instance portal, highlighted above the name of the instance in the previous figure.

 Select **Manage > App registrations** in the left-hand navigation.